BERT-ASC: Auxiliary-Sentence Construction for Implicit Aspect Learning in Sentiment Analysis: Empirical Evaluation

 \subsection{Exp-II: TABSA}

-We validate the effectiveness of the proposed solution with TABSA task on SentiHood dataset.
-For fair comparison, we follow the experimental settings of the comparative methods \cite{saeidi2016sentihood,ma2018targeted,sun2019utilizing,wu2020context}.
-Only four aspect categories (i.e., most frequently appear in the corpus) are considered (i.e., price, transit-location, safety and general).
-For aspect categorization subtask, we report the results of strict accuracy metric, Macro-F1 score and AUC.
-Strict accuracy requires the model to correctly detect all aspect categories to a given target, while Macro-F1 is the harmonic mean of the Macro-precision and Macro-recall of all targets.
-For sentiment classification subtask, we report accuracy and AUC metrics.
+We validate the effectiveness of the proposed solution with the TABSA task on the SentiHood dataset.
+For a fair comparison, we follow the experimental settings of the comparative methods \cite{saeidi2016sentihood,ma2018targeted,sun2019utilizing,wu2020context}.
+Only four aspect categories (i.e., the most frequently { appearing} in the corpus) are considered (i.e., price, transit-location, safety, and general).
+For the aspect categorization subtask, we report the results of the strict accuracy metric, Macro-F1 score, and AUC.
+Strict accuracy requires the model to correctly detect all aspect categories for a given target, while Macro-F1 is the harmonic mean of the Macro-precision and Macro-recall of all targets.
+For the sentiment classification subtask, we report accuracy and AUC metrics.